We focus on four complex health issues more prevalent in urban areas

 We want to break the link between low income and poor nutrition, by improving the quality of food options in lower-income neighbourhoods.

-Providing a number of unique perspectives to our childhood obesity programme.
+Providing a number of unique perspectives to our children's health and food programme.

-How we're tackling childhood obesity in homes, schools and streets.
+How we're improving children's health in homes, schools and streets.

 We want to address the social and economic determinants of health in order to ensure longer, healthier lives for people with multiple long-term conditions.

 This committee will challenge and advise us on how to maximise impact and effectively influence on this complex issue.

 Multiple long-term conditions

 Slowing progression to multiple long-term conditions by addressing the social determinants of health.